 Of the 17 University of Oklahoma MLIS graduates who responded to the Library Journal survey, all were employed in the LIS field.

 SLIS admits master's students on a rolling basis, to start in Fall, Spring, or Summer semesters.
 However, the data in this table only includes students admitted in the Fall (the Graduate College reports admissions and yield for Fall admissions only).

-SLIS made a change to the admissions standards that went into effect in 2017, and simultaneously made the online degree more accessible.
-Data from this table show that between Fall 2016 and Fall 2017, admissions increased by 42%, which may be related to these changes.
+SLIS made a change to the admissions standards that went into effect in 2017, and at the same time implemented scheduling changes that made the online degree more accessible.
+Data from this table show that between 2016-17 and 2017-18, admissions increased by 32.6%, which may be related to these changes.

 MLIS Completion Within 5 Years of Matriculation

 The OU Graduate College allows five years from matriculation (when students begin the program) to finish a master's program.
 Therefore, these retention numbers reflect students who completed the MLIS within five years.
 It is possible for students to petition for an extension, and the "time to graduation" data do show that a very small percentage of students complete their master's degrees within six to six and a half years.
 The retention numbers in this table do not include students who took longer than five years to complete.

 Median Time to Degree For Students Who Graduated in These Years

 The minimum time from starting the program to graduating was 1.4 years in all years 2014 to 2019.
 The maximum time was 7.0 years.